Phantonia/Krypton/Specification/3_Expressions.md

 - As initializers of variables
 - As arguments of functions
-- As the argument of an `Out` statement
 - As the argument of a `Return` statement
 - As subexpressions, so as operands to other kinds of expressions
 - etc.